wintercms/docs/ui/controls/form.md

 ## The basics

-A form should be made up of a `<form">` tag.
+A form should be made up of a `<form>` tag.
 Each individual input or control within the form should be surrounded by a `<div class="form-group">` container, similar to the [Bootstrap v4](https://getbootstrap.com/docs/4.6/components/forms/) format.

 Within each form group, there should be a `<label>` tag for the field label, and a control or input that has the class `form-control` to identify the actual interactive element.
 For usability, you should endeavour to include a `for` attribute on the label that matches the `name` attribute of the field that label is for.